 Carrington Junior School has an Additionally Resourced Provision for up to 8 children with a diagnosis of Autism Spectrum Disorder (ASD).
-We currently have four teaching assistants employed to support the ARP, one HLTA and the Assistant Head (SENDCo) is the ARP Manager.
+We currently have four teaching assistants employed to support the ARP and an ARP Teacher.
 Through this provision Carrington Junior School provides: